mfaria-p/Transcendence/README.md

 4. User Management

 6. Server side
-   - API para o cliente comunicar com o server
+   - API for the client communication with the server

 5. Remote players